Kwinana Freeway Northbound Widening

 PSP detour update

-The fifth phase of cyclist and pedestrian detours will begin in the coming days with changes at the northern and southern ends of the works.
+The sixth phase of cyclist and pedestrian detours will begin in early September with changes at the northern and southern ends of the works.
 Please see our latest update for more information.

 Upgrade and closure of PSP access points